Prabin70/mini/README.md

-# mini_lms
-# mini

 # Mini LMS (Learning Management System)

-A simple Learning Management System built using [your tech stack – e.g., MERN / Next.js + Node.js + mongoDB.
+A simple Learning Management System built using Next.js + Node.js + mongoDB + Express.js.
 It allows instructors to upload courses and students to enroll, learn, and track progress.

 ---